Glass Room Extension Cost

 How Much Does a Glass Room Extension Cost?

-Before we offer some general price ranges for a glass room extension, it is important to note what is included within them.
-The majority of projects will include the glass panels, the frames and the installation.
-A huge selling point of glass rooms is that they do not require foundations, unlike other methods of extension; as such, the projects tend to be much quicker.
+Before we offer specific price ranges, it is important to note what is included within glass room extension costs.
+The majority of projects will include the glass panels, the frames, and the installation.
+A huge selling point of glass rooms is that, unlike other traditional home extensions, they require much simpler foundations and, as such, the projects tend to be much quicker to complete.

-First, the complexity of the project will impact the price, so any bespoke features will have to be taken into account.
-There is also a price variation from full glass room extensions to side return glass room extensions, which are much smaller.
+The complexity of the project will impact glass room extension costs, so any bespoke features must be considered.
+There is also price variation between full glass room extensions and smaller side return glass extensions.

 Below, we have laid out the key prices in a helpful table.